althalus/tet-packages/README.md

 doesn't set $DESKTOP, so it's a bit broken on boot.
 The volume key config settings are also maybe not portable, as they're the actual keysym codes sent by my current keyboard.

+### Coffeescript

+Coffeescript, a little language that compiles to javascript.